GSA/fedramp-gov/_posts/2023-06-28-looking-ahead-fedramp-pmo-comms-regarding-rev-5.md

 - A recorded Rev. 5 presentation from acting director, Brian Conrad to answer questions received from stakeholders

 <b>Leveraging existing stakeholder meetings to share information</b>
-- OSCAL Data Bite Session - Thursday, July 6
+- OSCAL Data Bites Session - Thursday, July 6
-- Agency Liaison Training - Tuesday,  July 25
+- 3PAO Listening Session - Thursday, July 25
-- 3PAO Listening Session - Thursday, July 27
+- Agency Liaison Training - Tuesday,  July 27

-Note, the Office Hours, Webinar, and OSCAL Data Bite Session are open to all participants; however, the Agency Liaison and 3PAO meetings are for those specific stakeholders.
+Note, the Office Hours, Webinar, and OSCAL Data Bites Session are open to all participants; however, the Agency Liaison and 3PAO meetings are for those specific stakeholders.

 FAQs related to Rev. 5 will be updated on a rolling basis via our <a href="https://www.fedramp.gov/faqs/" target="_blank" rel="noopener noreferrer">website</a>.
 As always, please submit any additional questions you have to <a href="mailto:info@fedramp.gov">info@fedramp.gov</a>.